MoisesExpositoAlonso/phenoselection/README.txt

 Bibliography

 Exposito-Alonso, M., Brennan, A., Alonso-Blanco, C., Picó, F.X.
-2016.
-Spatio-temporal heterogeneity of natural selection in the wild: a multiple field experimental approach towards understanding life history adaptation of Arabidopsis thaliana. (to be submitted)
+201X.
+Local and temporal adaptation of life history in Arabidopsis thalianan. (to be submitted)

 Lande, R., and S. J. Arnold.
 1983.
 The measurement of selection on correlated characters.
 Evolution (N. Y).
 37:1210–1226.